 Owning a pet isn’t cheap.
 You may think you’ve got it all figured out with food, toys, and vet bills, but there may be other fees and expenses you haven’t considered.
-For example, if you’re often busy at work or with friends, it may be a good idea to hire a dog walker.
-Unfortunately, dog walkers aren’t very cheap.
-If you want to see average dog walker prices and ways you may be able to save some money, continue reading below.
+For example, if you’re often busy at work or with friends, it may be a good idea to hire a dog walker to break up the long stretches of time when you’re out of the house.
+Be aware, though, that dog walkers aren’t cheap.
+Here’s what drives the pricing and what you can realistically expect to pay for a reliable, responsible dog walker.

 Factors That Change Dog Walker Prices